srh-bzd/bioinformatics-scripts/README.md

 /note=*isolate_source, /collection_date and length in LOCUS line.

 positional arguments:
-  genbank_file          Genbank file with one or more items ;
+  genbank_file          Genbank file with one or more items;

 optional arguments:
   -h, --help            show this help message and exit